-Moonjelly Foundation supports Indigenous-led stewardship of land, sea, and community health through shared knowledge and applied research.
+Moonjelly Foundation supports Indigenous-led stewardship of land and sea through shared knowledge and applied research.

-We work with Indigenous academics and local leaders to:
+We work alongside Indigenous academics and local leaders to:

 *Apply science in ways that support ancestral decision-making